Sex addiction, symptoms, cause, effects

 Emotional symptoms of sex addiction

-If you or someone you love suffers from a sex addiction, you might not have healthy boundaries.
+If you or someone you love suffers from sex addiction, you might not have healthy boundaries.
 If your partner is addicted to porn or sex, you may feel alienated, isolated, depressed, angry, or humiliated and need treatment yourself.
 If you are addicted to sex, you might become easily involved with people sexually or emotionally regardless of how well you know them.
 Because most sex addicts fear being abandoned, they might stay in relationships that aren’t healthy, or they may jump from relationship to relationship.
 When alone, they might feel empty or incomplete.
 They might also sexualize feelings like guilt, loneliness or fear.